ResetXPDR/MSFS_AutoFPS/README.md

   - If you are using LSFG 1.1 in LS and AutoFPS is not showing a 2X multiplier, temporarily select LSFG 2.3 in LS and select the 2X multiplier, switch back to LSFG 1.1 then press the AutoFPS's Reset button.
   - If you make changes to your LS settings after starting a flight, press AutoFPS's Reset button so that AutoFPS can redetect them correctly.
 - Detection of FG is normally only performed upon starting a flight.
 If FG is enabled or LS is started after this detection is normally performed, press the Reset button for it to be detected.
+- Only one type of FG can be active at a time for the app to show FPS correctly.
+In particular, using native nVidia or the FG mod AND LSFG will cause incorrect FPS calculations in the app because they function differently when MSFS loses focus.
+Choose one or the other if you want to use them with this app.

 Why am I getting a dangerous/Unsafe program warning when trying to download or install?
 - This app is unsigned because I am a hobbyist and the cost of obtaining certification is prohibitive to me, so you may get a warning message of a potentially dangerous app when you download it in a web browser like Chrome or from your antivirus program, including Windows Defender.